LispCookbook/cl-cookbook/testing.md

 See [Prove's documentation](https://github.com/fukamachi/prove) !

+## Interactively fixing unit tests

+Common Lisp is interactive by nature (or so are most implementations), and testing frameworks make use of it.
+It is possible to ask the framework to open the debugger on a failing test, so that we can inspect the stacktrace and go to the erronous line instantly, fix it and re-run the test from where it left off, by choosing the suggested *restart*.

+With Prove, set `prove:*debug-on-error*` to `t`.

+Below is a short screencast showing all this in action (with FiveAM):

+<iframe width="560" height="315" sandbox="allow-same-origin allow-scripts" src="https://peertube.video/videos/embed/c0c82209-feaa-444d-962f-afa25745bfc0" frameborder="0" allowfullscreen></iframe>

+Note that in the debugger:

+- `<enter>` on a backtrace shows more of it
+- `v` on a backtrace goes to the corresponding line or function.
+- see more options with the menu.

 ## Code coverage

 A code coverage tool produces a visual output that allows to see what